Social Selling Isn’t Working For Me. Why?

 If you want social selling to work, you’ll need to add the key ingredient:

 SME (Subject Matter Expert)

-Unless you have something worthy of becoming an SME (Subject Matter Expert) to your audience, social selling will be a huge waste of time for you.
+Unless you have something worthy of becoming an SME (Subject Matter Expert) to your audience, social selling will be a massive waste of time for you.

 Other than being “friendly” online, why should a prospect buy from you?